profburke/git101/09-further-resources.md

 Here are some good references on Git

+- An [episode of Computerphile](https://www.youtube.com/watch?v=92sycL8ij-U) with a great overview of Git

 - [Git Kraken Learn](https://www.gitkraken.com/learn), and in particular [this article](https://www.gitkraken.com/blog/git-vs-github) is worth a read.

 - Run into a problem?
 Try [Dangit Git](https://dangitgit.com/en)